IIIF/cookbook-recipes/recipe/0466-link-for-loading-manifest/index.md

 ---
-title: Sharing a link to open a Manifest in a specific viewer.
+title: Sharing a link to open a Manifest in a specific viewer
 id: 466
 layout: recipe
 tags: [annotation]